arduino/docs-content/content/micropython/03.micropython/00.first-steps/02.first-sketch/first-sketch.md

 ## Conclusion

 Congratulations!
 You've written and modified your first MicroPython script on an Arduino board.
-This simple exercise introduced you to:
+This exercise introduced you to:

-- Importing modules
+- Importing modules (`machine`, `time`)
-- Initializing hardware components
+- Initializing hardware components (LED)
-- Using loops
+- Using loops (`while`)
-- Controlling time delays
+- Controlling time delays (`time.sleep()`)

-Although simple these concepts are key for a vast majoraty of the operations you will be performing when writing your own programs and are present in the industry at large.
+These concepts are key for a vast majoraty of the operations you will be performing when writing your own programs and are present in the industry at large.